tryproxy/runtime-mf-react-remote-starter/README.md

 visual phase must record light/dark reference captures before accepting the snapshot.

+Reference captures are not yet recorded.
+The shell Playwright suite exists and targets the registered React demo; it does not close this visual gate.
-Reference captures are not yet recorded while the shell-owned Playwright work is in progress.
-Therefore the visual snapshot gate remains open even though its source values and exclusions are fixed here.
+The visual snapshot gate remains open even though its source values and exclusions are fixed here.

 ### Portal behavior